milkyway-labs/milkyway-contracts/scripts/testnet/Local-Testnet.md

 ## Use Docker as a simple setup with an isolated environment

-First build the image, this will take a while and leaves you with a setup testnet for both networks and a setup relayer
+First build the image, this will take a while and leaves you with a set up testnet for both networks and a setup relayer

 ```
 docker build . --tag mw-testnet